Janice Crosio: Early life

 Crosio was born in the Sydney suburb of Granville and educated at Strathfield Girls High School.
 In 1957, she married Ivo Crosio and they have one son and twin daughters.
 She was an alderman of Fairfield City Council in suburban Sydney from 1971 to 1980 and Mayor from 1974 to 1975 and 1977 to 1980.

 State politics

 Crosio was the first woman elected to the New South Wales Legislative Assembly in thirty years, representing Fairfield from 1981 to 1988 and Smithfield from 1988 to 1990.
-She was the first woman Cabinet minister in New South Wales: Minister for Natural Resources 1984–86, Minister for Local Government 1986–88 and Minister for Water Resources 1986–88.
+She was the first woman Cabinet minister in New South Wales: Minister for Natural Resources from 1984 to 1986, Minister for Local Government from 1986 to 1988 and Minister for Water Resources from 1986 to 1988.

 Federal politics

-Crosio represented Prospect, New South Wales from March 1990 to October 2004.
+Crosio represented the Division of Prospect, in New South Wales, from the 1990 federal election until standing down prior to the 2004 election.
+Prospect was located in western Sydney and centred on the areas she formerly represented in the New South Wales parliament, including Fairfield and Smithfield.
 She was Parliamentary Secretary to the Minister for Arts and Administrative Services in 1993, Parliamentary Secretary to the Minister for Environment, Sport and Territories 1993–94 and Parliamentary Secretary to the Minister for Social Security 1994–96.
 Crosio was Chief Opposition Whip 2001–04.
 She retired at the 2004 election.